tcp(7) — Linux manual page

 Linux 2.4.20)

-Show/set the congestion control algorithm choices
+Show/set the congestion control algorithm choices available

-available to unprivileged processes (see the description
+to unprivileged processes (see the description of the

-in tcp_available_congestion_control.
-The default value
+tcp_available_congestion_control.
+The default value for

-for this list is "reno" plus the default setting of
+this list is "reno" plus the default setting of

 tcp_congestion_control.